 And he did understand, at last.
 For seven years he never had, but now, briefly, he grasped it.
 This then, he thought, was why she sent the whisperjewel.
 Not to call him back, no, not that.
 But to tell him, finally, why she had sent him away.
 And there was a sense to it.
 His anger had suddenly faded into weary melancholy.
 Sand ran cold and unheeded through his fingers.

-WHAT!
-Did I just call the untouchable Daenerys a whore!
-Yes, in a way, but it isn’t me, rather the way the author has set her up as Lilith and Cyrain of Ash and Lilith.
+Untangle yours fingers from about my neck.
+No, I did not.
+What I am doing is sticking with the literary vernacular the author has established in order to make a point about this author’s literary point.
+What Martin has done is to set Daenerys up as Lilith and Cyrain of Ash and Lilith.
 That is the main page to the Daenerys character analysis, but you can search via the dropdown menu for specific analysis if you prefer.
-So while GRRM might be reworking the whore aspect of Lilith to fit his current story, that doesn’t mean there aren’t many other aspects he is still working with.
+So while GRRM might be using the primary mythological aspect of Lilith to fit his current story, that doesn’t mean there aren’t many other aspects he is still re-working as well.
 Those pages explain and include the supporting book quotes.

 Another clue to Dany being as such is the clever way Martin has written misogyny into the Essos arc is the wordplay between “grace” and “whore”.
 Daenerys is often called a Westerosi whore in the story.
 It is not truly literal, just an insult and parallel to Jon being called “bastard”.

 Yet the symbol of the Old Empire still endured here, though this bronze monster had a heavy chain dangling from her talons, an open manacle at either end.
 The harpy of Ghis had a thunderbolt in her claws.
 This is the harpy of Astapor.